 4pc VV is viable for enabling high-damage Pyro/Cryo/Hydro/Electro damage dealers on your team, such as Xiangling, Raiden or Yelan; however, this requires high investment in these supports for it to be worthwhile.
 The inconsistency of Xiao’s Swirls also makes it less viable than 4pc Vermillion or 2pc combinations.
 4pc VV will almost always be better to put on your Anemo battery instead.

 2pc Noblesse Oblige and 4pc Emblem of Severed Fate

 Xiao’s Burst only transforms and modifies Xiao’s Plunging DMG, because of this he can not utilize the Elemental Burst DMG buff that is provided by any type of artifact set bonus.

 Baseline Stats Investment

 Xiao is a Hypercarry, so the more you can afford to invest in him, the better.
-We recommend building Xiao at least to the point where he is able to clear most content in 3-4 Bursts with team support.
+We recommend building Xiao at least to the point that his team is able to clear most content in 2-3 Burst rotations.